 • Full-time study – the amount of time you’re expected to commit to a full-time course varies depending on the subject and the level of study (i.e. undergraduate or postgraduate).
 However, the general consensus is that it takes around 40 hours per week.

-• Part-time study – studying a part-time course is particularly helpful if you want to study alongside employment.
-Although it’ll take longer (usually twice as long) than a full-time course to complete, you’ll only have to commit to half the amount of time per week.
+• Part-time study – is particularly helpful if you want to gain your degree alongside employment.
+Although it’ll take longer (usually twice as long) than a full-time course to complete, you’ll only have to commit to half the time per week.

-• Accelerated courses – if you’re interested in an undergraduate degree but you don’t want to spend a full three to four years completing it, then you might be interested in an accelerated course.
-Some universities offer these and they condense your studies into two years.
+• Accelerated courses – if you’re interested in an undergraduate degree but don’t want to spend a full three or four years completing it, you might be interested in an accelerated course.
+Some universities offer these, and they condense your studies into two years.

 3. Do you want to study in person or remotely?

-It used to be that if you wanted to study for a degree, you’d have to attend classes in person.
+It used to be that if you wanted a degree, you’d have to attend classes in person.
 But nowadays, more and more universities are offering remote courses.

-For some, however, remote learning can be a more suitable option.
-While there might be video conference meetings and seminars, you’ll generally have greater control over your learning schedule.
+For some, however, remote learning can be more suitable.
+While there might be video conference meetings and seminars that you have to attend at certain times, you’ll generally have greater control over your learning schedule.
 It also means that you can study anywhere without worrying about having to relocate.

-If you choose to study remotely, then you have the option to either study a course that’s offered remotely by a traditional campus university, or one that’s provided by an institution that specialises in remote learning, such as the Open University.
+If you choose to study remotely, you have the option to either study a course that’s offered remotely by a traditional campus university or one that’s provided by an institution specialising in remote learning, such as the Open University.

 Institutions like the Open University often have more experience providing distance learning courses than their traditional campus-based counterparts, and they usually offer equivalent degrees at a more affordable price.
-For example, while a three-year BA in English Literature will cost you £9,250 per year at the University of Birmingham, the Open University offers one for around £6,500 per year.
+For example, while a three-year BA in English Literature will cost you £9,790 per year at the University of Birmingham, the Open University offers one for £8,176 per year.

 Some universities even offer courses that take a blended learning approach, meaning they combine in-person and online teaching.

-4. Which university or college would you like to study at?
+4. Which university or college would you like to attend?

-While choosing the right course is the most important aspect of deciding which degree you’d like to undertake, working out which university you’d like to attend is also a major choice.
-It’ll not only affect your experience as a student but how your degree is perceived by employers after you graduate.
+While choosing the right course is typically the most important aspect of deciding which degree you’d like to undertake, which university you attend should also be considered carefully.
+It’ll not only affect your experience as a student but also how your degree is perceived by employers after you graduate.

 When comparing institutions, it’s worth consulting university rankings.
-They’re published by The Guardian, The Complete University Guide, and The Times/Sunday Times respectively.
-These all measure a range of factors, from student satisfaction to postgraduate employment rates.
+They’re published by The Guardian, The Complete University Guide, and The Times/Sunday Times, taking into account various factors, from student satisfaction to postgraduate employment rates.

 One of the most helpful things to focus on when looking at university rankings is the student-to-teacher ratio.
 This is especially helpful as it’ll give you an idea of how much support you’ll receive throughout the course of your degree.

 However, it’s worth bearing in mind that university rankings aren’t perfect.
-They can’t measure other important factors of the university experience, such as the atmosphere on campus or the amount of emotional support you’ll receive.
-Many would argue that getting an education you enjoy is more important than how highly your institution ranks.
+They can’t measure other important factors of the university experience, such as the campus atmosphere or the emotional support you’ll receive.
+Remember, many argue that getting an education you enjoy is more important than how highly your institution ranks.

-Another great resource for comparing universities and colleges is Student Crowd, which collects data on student opinion on things like campus facilities, the student’s union, and the careers services at any given institution.
-You can also check out our article; 7 tips on how to choose a university as a mature student.
+Another great resource for comparing universities and colleges is Student Crowd, which collects student opinions on things like campus facilities, the students’ union, and the careers services at any given institution.
+You can also check out our article: 7 tips on how to choose a university as a mature student for more help.

 5. What are the entry requirements?